henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 ### Instance methods

-These all define what we might call instance methods, callable on instances of the module, but not on including classes.
+These all define what we might call instance methods, callable on instances of the module, but not when mixed in.

 ``` ruby
 class Greeter < Module